HeinDuijf/HeinDuijf/README.md

 ### Hi 👋!
 I'm Hein Duijf, welcome to my GitHub page

+## Assistant professor at Utrecht University

+- I am a (mathematical) philosopher with main research interests in social epistemology and the philosophy and ethics of artificial intelligence.

 - I am currently working on voting and social networks using agent-based models and simulations.

 <!--